KiraYamato94/LasMonjas/README.md

 -----------------------

-## PoliceAndThiefs
+## PoliceAndThieves

-Match between cyan (Police) and brown (Thiefs) team.
+Match between cyan (Police) and brown (Thieves) team.
 This gamemode adds a new map room, the Prison.
-Police team have to capture all the Thiefs by sending them to Prison, while Thief team have to steal all the jewels on the map without being captured.
-The player assignment is like 1.5 Thief per 1 Police, being the max 9 Thiefs and 6 Polices (divided by 4 Police and 2 Tasers).
+Police team have to capture all the Thieves by sending them to Prison, while Thief team have to steal all the jewels on the map without being captured.
+The player assignment is like 1.5 Thief per 1 Police, being the max 9 Thieves and 6 Polices (divided by 4 Police and 2 Tasers).

 | Option  | Description |
 |----------|-------------|